OxalisCommunity/oxalis/developer-readme.md

     mvn help:system

-## DataSource and StatisticsRepository
+## DataSource and RawStatisticsRepository

-All operations related to persistence of statistics are performed by an implementation of `StatisticsRepository`.
-There is only a single implementation supplied with Oxalis, namely `StatisticsRepositoryJdbcImpl`.
+All operations related to persistence of statistics are performed by an implementation of `RawStatisticsRepository`.
+There is only a single implementation supplied with Oxalis, namely `RawStatisticsRepositoryJdbcImpl`.
 If you wish to use a different type of repository, you should roll your own implementation and make it available using the *META-INF/services* idiom

 However; since this class is used in standalone and JEE environments, it must be initialized with a `javax.sql.DataSource`,